-(2) Due to his alleged resistance the police attempted to subdue him with a Taser gun;
+(2) Due to his alleged resistance, the police attempted to subdue him with a Taser gun;

 (3) The police allege that the Taser gun was ineffective in subduing the plaintiff.
-They therefore deployed their canine, Xena, to assist in the apprehension;
+They, therefore, deployed their canine, Xena, to assist in the apprehension;

 (4) After being deployed Xena attacked and bit the plaintiff for about 30-40 seconds.
 The duration of the biting and attack by this dog was not disputed by the defense;

-(5) The police allege that the plaintiff’s kicking with his legs prevented Xena from grabbing holding onto his leg for the purposes of making apprehension.
+(5) The police allege that the plaintiff’s kicking with his legs prevented Xena from grabbing holding onto his leg for the purposes of making an apprehension.
 The police allege that the plaintiff’s kicking behavior was the impetus causing caused Xena to continually bite the plaintiff.
 After the attack stopped, as a result of the dog being pulled off the plaintiff, the apprehension was completed and the plaintiff was handcuffed.

 (6) Although Xena received training in the “bite-and-hold” apprehension technique, she nevertheless had never used the technique for subject apprehension when deployed in a field situation; and she was inexperienced in the utilization of this technique in field situations.

-(7) Throughout the 30-40 second duration of Xena’s attack on the plaintiff her handler could be heard saying to his dog “good girl, good girl”.
+(7) Throughout the 30-40 second duration of Xena’s attack on the plaintiff, her handler could be heard saying to his dog “good girl, good girl”.

 The entire duration of the attack was captured on video (via a camera that was attached to the Taser gun).
 Hence, I was able to review the video of Xena rearing up and straining at the leash when she was being led to the plaintiff.
 The plaintiff was also heard screaming as he was being attacked.
-Also heard was the verbal feedback the officer was giving Xena while she will was attacking the plaintiff.
+Also heard was the verbal feedback the officer was giving Xena while she was attacking the plaintiff.

-The plaintiff argued that the dog’s attack for duration of 30-40 seconds was excessive, which in turn resulted in numerous puncture wounds to the plaintiff’s leg along with one large laceration.
+The plaintiff argued that the dog’s attack for the duration of 30-40 seconds was excessive, which in turn resulted in numerous puncture wounds to the plaintiff’s leg along with one large laceration.
 The defense did not deny that the attack lasted for about 30 seconds or longer.
 However, the defense argued that the repeated biting by Xena was necessary because the plaintiff’s kicking prevented the dog from grabbing and then holding onto the plaintiff’s leg.

 Did Xena excessively bite the plaintiff?
 I could not accept the defense argument that the kicking behavior by the plaintiff prevented Xena from grabbing and holding on to the leg of the plaintiff.
-I knew that many different kinds domestic dogs, particularly pit bulls, can readily bite and hold onto a person, even without specific bite-and-hold training.
+I knew that many different kinds of domestic dogs, particularly pit bulls, can readily bite and hold onto a person, even without specific bite-and-hold training.
 I also knew that people in their attempts to avoid a dog attack will kick at the dog, but yet the attacking dog still is able to quickly latch onto a victim’s leg, hold it, and not let go.
 Another troublesome fact was that when the plaintiff was kicking at the dog, he was facedown on the ground.
-It was difficult understand how the plaintiff could generate enough force with his legs to deter a supposedly highly trained dog in the bite-and-hold technique.
+It was difficult to understand how the plaintiff could generate enough force with his legs to deter a supposedly highly trained dog in the bite-and-hold technique.

-There are two plausible reasons why the attack lasted as long as it did: (1) Either the handler intentionally let Xena continue to attack the plaintiff for duration of time beyond what should have been needed to make a successful apprehension.
+There are two plausible reasons why the attack lasted as long as it did: (1) Either the handler intentionally let Xena continue to attack the plaintiff for the duration of time beyond what should have been needed to make a successful apprehension.
 (2) Alternatively, the handler lost control of Xena after the attack started because of the dog’s highly arousal aggressive state.
-If this be the case then, in essence, the handler lost control over his canine partner.
+If this is the case then, in essence, the handler lost control over his canine partner.
 And without the necessary control, this attack trained dog continued to do what she was programmed to do – that is, attack and bite a person.